 - Add the almond milk, eggs and Jello.
 Mix for another 30 seconds on low, stop mixer and scrape the bowl down.
 Turn the speed up to low medium and mix for 2 minutes.

-- Let batter rest in the bowl.
+- Let batter rest in the bowl for 30 minutes.

 - Meanwhile, preheat the oven to 350 F. Prepare two 8 inch round baking pans by buttering them well with a vegan butter stick.
 Set aside.